benjamshu/langdev/jsv/README.md

-# THE SEVENSI LANGUAGES #
+# THE JASTU-SEVENSI LANGUAGES #

-THE SEVENSI LANGUAGES get their title from the fact that they were initially developed for use in a story-project I was working on, codenamed `7C`.
+THE JASTU-SEVENSI LANGUAGES get their title from the fact that they were initially developed for use in a story-project I was working on, codenamed `7C`.
 *Highly* generative, they were my first attempt at a geographically- and culturally-independent language.
 Initial development took place from 2009-2012; you can find lexicons from this period in [the !DEPRECIATED! folder](!DEPRECIATED!).

-In 2015, the lexicons generated during this early development were combined into [SEVENSI VIV](0009), and development began anew.
+In 2015, the lexicons generated during this early development were combined into [JASTU-SEVENSI VIV](0009), and development began anew.

 ##  Roadmap:  ##

-- !DEPRECIATED! : Base for THE SEVENSI LANGUAGES
+- !DEPRECIATED! : Base for THE JASTU-SEVENSI LANGUAGES
 - VIV : Collection under common orthography and grammar
-- "Classical" :
+- OLD SEVENSI :
     - VIV : Regional variant
     - X : Grammatical standardization
     - XI : Phonological standardization
     - XII : Release-candidate
-- "Vernacular" :
+- MODERN SEVENSI :
     - XII : Slightly different tack from "Classical"
     - XIII : Grammatical simplifications
-    - XIV : Release-candidate
+    - XIV : Traditional
-- "Modern" :
     - XV : Release-canidate; final grammars and phonology